Little-png/BachelorThesis_DOIPoverHTTP/README.md

 The HTTP error codes that should be used are the ones which doesn't have to do with data transfer or are already covered by the DOIP letters.
 Except when a message request and response interaction went without errors it should still confirm with the 200 Ok code.

 ## REST approach
 The REST approach is consistent with the specifications made in my bachelors thesis.
+But it is not complete because the favourable approach is the RPC approach